Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Rivers and coasts flood.
 The bigger the flood, the greater the harm to the inhabitants.
 Small floods damage property.
 Big floods kill people.

-At its heart, this trade-off depends on an accurate assessment of probability – how often can we expect how bad a flood?
+Fundamentally, this trade-off depends on accurate calculations of risk – how often can we expect how bad a flood?

 Or to paraphrase Dirty Harry, as he asks a criminal if he reckons there was a bullet remaining in the revolver he was pointing at his head, do we feel lucky, punk?